CometVisu/CometVisu/doc/manual/en/config/widgets/plugins/tr064/index.rst

 .. [#f1] In the simple view some things might be not visible.
 The expert view
          will show all entries.

-.. [#f2] The "hidden configuration" are configuraion datas that are not
+.. [#f2] The "hidden configuration" is configuration data that are not
          transmitted to the client any stay on the server.
 So there information is "hidden" to the user.
 On the server it is still readable in clear text.
 This is also true for the manager.

          This by itself doesn't create a secure environment, but it supports building one.
-There at least the manager must be inaccessable to the user.
+There at least the manager must be inaccessible to the user.